European Days of Jewish Culture 2020: Jewish Journeys

 Date: Sunday September 6th, 2020.
 However, in several countries events and activities are being planned before and after this date.

-Materials for national coordinators and participating institutions are ready.
-Please request them using this form.
+Information for national coordinators and participating institutions

 Journeys are a big part of the Jewish story.
 Since the Exile from the Land of Israel in AD70, Jews have moved through and lived in different lands in search of religious tolerance and economic opportunity.